-Spring is here and after a winter of decreased physical activity, gardening is a great way to get exercise that is low-impact and healthy.
+Spring is here and after a winter of decreased physical activity, gardening is a great way to get the exercise that is low-impact and healthy.
 Injuries occur very often due to using the wrong tools for the job, repetitive motion, lifting, and twisting with heavy loads.
 We need to realize that gardening requires strength and flexibility to prevent injuries.

 You might be surprised to know that repetitive injuries can be a problem for gardeners.
-Gardening is perfectly safe but it is important to choose the right tools for the job; tools with comfort grips keeping your hands in a neural position.
+Gardening is perfectly safe but it is important to choose the right tools for the job; tools with comfort grips keeping your hands in a neutral position.
 This allows for less stress on your joints and uses less body energy which will help decrease hand and upper extremity injuries.
-Some examples are cushioned handles, easy reach pruners, and long handle spades.
+Some examples are cushioned handles, easy to reach pruners, and long handle spades.

 Here are some ways to prevent gardening injuries:

-- Make sure that you warm up and stretch prior to beginning your gardening.
+- Make sure that you warm-up and stretch prior to beginning your gardening.